All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Oral bioavailability for systemic effects is lower and less predictable.
 The peptide must cross the intestinal barrier, enter the bloodstream, and travel to the target tissue.
 While BPC-157 survives stomach acid, the amount that makes it into systemic circulation is reduced compared to injection.

-Injectable bioavailability is essentially 100 percent at the local level.
+Injectable bioavailability is importantly 100 percent at the local level.
 Everything you inject is delivered directly to the tissue.
 Some of it enters the bloodstream for systemic distribution.
 This makes injectable BPC-157 more reliable for musculoskeletal targets.

 Animal studies comparing the two routes support this framework.
 Oral BPC-157 consistently shows strong GI effects.
 Injectable BPC-157 consistently shows strong effects on tendons, ligaments, and muscles.
 Both routes demonstrate systemic benefits, but the primary effects align with the delivery method.